unitaryfund/qrack/README.md

 ```cpp
 Qrack::OCLEngine::InitOCL(true, true, Qrack::OCLEngine::GetDefaultBinaryPath());
 ```
+To use this method directly, _it needs to be called before any OpenCL simulators are created in the program,_ as initialization happens automatically upon creating any OpenCL simulator instance.
 Calling the `OCLEngine::InitOCL()` method directly also ensures that the singleton instance has been created, with the results of the initialization call.
 The initialization method prototype is as follows:

 ```cpp
 /// Initialize the OCL environment, with the option to save the generated binaries.
 Binaries will be saved/loaded from the folder path "home".